 Anyway, after some consideration I thought I would translate at least one story from Mimei Ogawa and publish it on this blog in full to give my readers a taste of what this author has to author.
-If you like his style, please consider checking out my two E books here and here, which contain similar stories and are priced at $0.99.
+If you like his style, please consider checking out my series of E books that contain other stories by the same author and are priced at $0.99.
 If you happen to have a Kindle Unlimited subscription you can read these for free.

 The story I have chosen, “The Life of a Musical Instrument”, is about a specially made instrument music with special properties.
 As a person who loves both listening to, creating, and performing music, I feel a special connection with this story.
 Music in a common theme throughout several of Mimei Ogawa’s stories, for example the second book above has a story where a different music instrument plays an important part (“The Moon and the Seal”).